 How is Air Quality Degraded?

-The pollutants from these sources are released into the air which can affect the health of humans, animals and our environment.
+The pollutants from these sources are released into the air, which can affect the health of humans, animals and our environment.
 The quality of air depends on 3 factors: the amount of pollutants, the rate at which they are released in the atmosphere, and how long they are trapped in an area.

 The air pollution sources emit a wide range of pollutants classified under different categories that include Sulfur Dioxide (SO2), particulate matter, Hydrocarbons (HC) and volatile organic compounds (VOC), Lead, Carbon Dioxide (CO2) and Carbon Monoxide (CO), Nitrogen Oxides (NOx), and Smog.
-In most regions, noticeable air quality degraders include smoke, dust, CO, NOx, SO2, HC, and smog from factories, power plants, automobiles, and smelters especially around urban and industrial areas.
+In most regions, noticeable air quality degraders include smoke, dust, CO, NOx, SO2, HC, and smog from factories, power plants, automobiles, and smelters, especially around urban and industrial areas.

 Many of these air pollutants occur as gases, but some are very tiny solid particles, such as dust, smoke or soot.
 Air pollution from various sources can affect indoor air as well.
 Removing the pollutants from indoor air can improve the quality of your indoor air.
-Indoor air pollutants include cigarette smoke, mould, dust mites, pet dander, formaldehyde, volatile organic compounds (VOCs) and radon gas.
+Indoor air pollutants include cigarette smoke, mold, dust mites, pet dander, formaldehyde, volatile organic compounds (VOCs) and radon gas.

 If air pollutants are in an area with good airflow, they will mix with the air and quickly disperse.
-Air pollutants tend to remain in the air when when there are certain conditions like light winds or mountains that restrict the transport of these pollutants away from an area.
+Air pollutants tend to remain in the air when there are certain conditions like light winds or mountains that restrict the transport of these pollutants away from an area.
 When this happens, pollution concentrations can increase rapidly.